 - FAQ: As gamers and other digital natives know well, FAQ stands for “Frequently Asked Questions,” a type of online guide that answers questions commonly asked by users of a given digital resource.
 We have one of our own!
 As to whether it is pronounced letter by letter (i.e., “F-A-Q”) or as the single word “fack,” both are considered acceptable.

 - JPG: Here’s another one for digital natives.
 Whether this common image extension is sounded out by letter (i.e., “J-P-G”) or pronounced as “jay-peg” is, just like FAQ, very much a matter of opinion.

 - LSAT: It would be tempting to assume that the LSAT, the admission test for American law school, comes from the same abbreviation as SAT.
 It doesn’t.
 It simply stands for Law School Admission Test.
 However, it can be pronounced letter by letter or as “elle-sat.”

 - MCAT: Another initialism/acronym from the world of standardized testing, the Medical College Admission Test is taken by students who hope to become doctors.
 Both “M-C-A-T” and “em-cat” are valid pronunciations.

-The distinction between acronyms and initialisms - acronyms are pronounced as a single word, initialisms are pronounced as a series of individual letters - is, like many English rules, very simple and slightly subjective.
+The distinction between acronyms and initialisms - acronyms are pronounced as a single word, initialisms are pronounced as a series of individual letters - is, like many English language rules, very simple and slightly subjective.
 For some more entertaining abbreviations, check out our list of funny acronyms.
 Happy learning!